European Union Rule of Law Mission in Kosovo: Executive Division

 Through its Executive Division (ED), EULEX focused on delivering law services until the progress of local authorities allowed a complete transition of executive functions to them.
 This means that EULEX Judges and Prosecutors were embedded in Kosovo institutions and served in accordance with Kosovo law.
 Joint cases were investigated and prosecuted by mixed teams consisting of Kosovo prosecution authorities and EULEX prosecutors.
 In these cases, the Executive Division engaged in mentoring the counterpart in the form of peer-to-peer cooperation in their investigation and prosecution.
 EULEX dealt with highly sensitive cases related to war crimes, terrorism, organised crime and corruption.

 EULEX Civil Judges adjudicated property disputes and privatisation matters.
 In the area of privatisation matters, the mandate of EULEX Judges was restricted to cases falling within the jurisdiction of the Special Chamber of the Supreme Court of Kosovo.
 EULEX under its Executive objective supported the Department for Forensic Medicine by carrying out executive functions with reference to missing persons and war crimes.

-Current Mandate (2018-2021)

-Under its mandate extended until 14 June 2020, which entered into force on 14 December 2018, the executive role of the Mission reduced significantly as Kosovo's rule of law institutions developed and took on more responsibilities.
-The current mandate has been launched to cover the period until 14 June 2021 based on Council Decision CFSP 2020/792.

-EULEX Kosovo stopped in fact its executive functions in the Kosovo judiciary, handing over to local authorities all case files.
-It currently implements its mandate through Monitoring and Operations Pillars.

-The Monitoring Pillar monitors selected cases and trials in the Kosovo justice system.
-The Pillar focuses its monitoring activities on selected cases which were dealt with by EULEX under its previous mandate that ended in mid-June 2018 and were later handed over to the local judiciary as well as other cases that may affect Kosovo's European path.
-The Monitoring Pillar also supports the Kosovo Correctional Service in developing a consolidated and professional senior management team as well as sustainable capacities to counter undue interference and preferential treatment of inmates.
-EULEX continues to provide technical support to the implementation of relevant agreements of the EU-facilitated Dialogue on the normalisation of relations between Belgrade and Pristina.

-Operational functions are undertaken by the Mission's Operations Pillar which maintains a limited residual capability as a second security responder, through its Polish Formed Police Unit (FPU) and provides continued support to Kosovo Police's crowd and riot control capability.

-Under the new mandate, EULEX will also retain certain limited executive responsibilities in the areas of witness protection and support for the Specialist Chambers and the Specialist Prosecutor's office.